QuantumProductions/quantumproductions/designing_minimalist.md

 ---
-title: Case Study: Designing Minimalist Interfaces For Teaching New Cognitive Tool Use
+title: Designing Minimalist Interfaces For Teaching New Cognitive Tool Use
 layout: default
 ---